 Screen recordings

-You may want to make a screen recording of a performance as well as, or instead of, a Replay recording = particularly if you’re using audio-visual streams, which aren’t captured in the Replays, or as an additional form of documentation.
+You may want to make a screen recording of a performance as well as, or instead of, a Replay recording – particularly if you’re using audio-visual streams which aren’t captured in the Replay recordings.

 Tips for screen recording:

-• make sure that you’re in audience view (not logged in) and that your browser window is full screen (F11);
+• make sure that the window being recorded is showing audience view (not logged in) and that the window is full screen (F11 on most keyboards);

 • check that your screen recording software is capturing the computer audio, and not any external audio;

-• you may want to make the font size in the chat window slightly larger, so that it’s easier to read in the recording;
+• you may want to increase the font size in the chat window so that it will be easier to read in the recording;

 • close all other applications on the computer and if possible use an Ethernet cable rather than WiFi, to minimise lag and network interruptions.